KizKizz/pso2_mod_manager/README.md

 **Adding item(s):**

+**Note:**
-**Note:** Only extracted files and folders, open zipped files then drag and drop to add
+Only extracted files and folders, open zipped files then drag and drop to add Mods can also be added by copying your mod folders into each category folder in ```\PSO2 Mod Manager\Mods``` and restart the app

 - Single item